-Sometimes a beer and some tapas is all we need to be happy.
-There is always an excuse to go from bar to bar in search of the best pincho: a first date, a dinner with friends or to teach you how to to your guiri friend the best tapas in Barcelona.
+Many times a beer and some tapas is all we need to be happy.
+There is always an excuse to go from bar to bar in search of the best pincho: a first date, a dinner with friends or to show your guiri friend the best tapas in Barcelona.

-After an exhaustive search, and having had to unbutton our trouser button, we have determined which are the best tapas bars in the city and what you have to order in each of them.
+After an exhaustive search, and having had to unbutton our pants, we have determined which are the best tapas bars in the city and what you have to order in each of them.

-And success lies in specialization, so we recommend the must of each of the bars and wineries, because probably what you will be served in them you can not find anywhere else.
+And success lies in specialization, so we recommend the must of each of the bars and wineries, because probably what they serve in them you can not find them anywhere else.

-Whether they are pumps, croquettes, bravas o tortilla we have decided to share our best kept secret: where to eat the 17 best tapas in Barcelona.
+Whether they are bombas, croquettes, bravas or tortilla, we have decided to share our best kept secret: where to eat the 17 best tapas in Barcelona.

 Table Of Contents